ZoDIAC: Zoneout Dropout Injection Attention Calculation: Methodology

-We redefine attention as mapping queries and a set of past-current value pairs to generate the scalar intensity value, and then mapping queries and a set of key-value pairs to generate the attention values.
-After injection of scalar intensity value into the attention values, we achieve attention values with refined intensities, which are going to be used in a feed-forward log-softmax layer for word generation at the token level.
-Via generating an intensity map and an intensity value from it and applying the intensity value to the input, ZoDIAC (Figure \ref{fig1}(b)) resembles how current information should be processed based on the intensity of information gathered (learned) from the past in biological organizations.
+We redefine attention as mapping queries and a set of key-value pairs and mapping secondary query and value pairs to an output.
+First, we calculate refined attention map values by applying GELU \cite{GELU} and dropout \cite{Hinton2014_dropout} activations.
+Specifically, the dropout layer used for attention refinement in ZoDIAC is set with a probability of 0.2 rather than 0.1 for other parts of the model.
+Combining this increase in dropout rate in ZoDIAC attention mechanism with the application of GELU we achieve our refinement effect for our refine and intensify strategy.
+The secondary query and value pairs are used for calculating an intensity map that is not softmax activated and is averaged (multiplied by mask values while training) and sent to an activation function that can produce a scalar value, in this case we choose sigmoid and tanh.
+After injection of scalar intensity value into the attention map values, we achieve attention values with refined intensities, which are going to be used in a feed-forward log-softmax layer for word generation at the token level.
+Via the application of GELU and dropout with an increased rate compared to other parts of the model (0.2 compared to 0.1) and generating an intensity map and an intensity value from it and applying the intensity value to the refined attention map values, ZoDIAC (Figure \ref{fig1}(b)) resembles how information should be refined and intensified to achieve improved memorization (learning) and generalization (inference).